Dog Licking your Face and what it means

 A dog seeking attention

 Knowing that dogs may lick you as a form of communication is essential.
 If a dog is licking you when you first come home, it might be a way they say hello.
-It’s also worth knowing that dogs sometimes lick us if we do not pay attention to them or feel like no one cares.
+It’s also worth knowing that dogs sometimes lick us if we ignore them or feel like no one cares.

 Dog Lick as Habit

-It can be difficult for some dogs to break their licking habits.
-In cases like this, you can redirect attention to something else when licks.
+Some dogs find it difficult to break their licking habits.
+In these cases, you can redirect attention to something else when the dog licks.

 Is your dog licking you for nutritional purposes, or could it just be that she’s a big fan of yours?
 It is also worth looking at connections, such as if she licks you after spending time in the kitchen or going on long walks with her.